shwethanidd/volttron-pnnl-applications/EnergyEfficiency/ProactiveDiagnosticAgent/README.md

-# ProactiveDiagnosis Agent
+# ProactiveDiagnostics Agent

-Proactive Diagnosis agent allows you to write different recipes for diagnosis, and it evaluates different diagnostics rules.
-Based on whether the diagnosis rules are true or false, it publishes a fault code or non-fault code defined in the config file.
+Proactive AFDD is a process that involves automatically initiating changes to cause or to simulate operating conditions that may not occur for some time, thus producing results that might not be available for months otherwise.
+Such tests could be automated to cover a more complete range of conditions or to deepen Diagnostic beyond what might be possible without this capability

+The Proactive Diagnostic agent allows one to configure proactive diagnostics for nearly any building system.
+The control action and fault diagnostics rule sets are configured in form of diagnostic recipes.
+These recipes are contained within JSON text file(s).
+The following example configuration is for the detection of faulty or inconsistent mixed-air/discharge-air temperature sensors for AHU/RTU economizer systems.

-## ProactiveDiagnosis Agent Configuration
+## ProactiveDiagnostic Agent Configuration

-In activated VOLTTRON environment, install all the ProactiveDiagnosis dependent python packages
+In activated VOLTTRON environment, install all the ProactiveDiagnostic dependent python packages

 ```
 cd EnergyEfficiency/ProactiveDiagnosticAgent